Sustainable Energy Partnership

 Frequently Asked Questions

-Georgetown Energy Partners is a partnership entity formed specifically by Georgetown University and ENGIE North America to operate the university’s energy system under a 50-year agreement.
-This partnership was formed to support Georgetown as it modernizes and enhances its energy infrastructure.
+Georgetown Energy Partners is a partnership entity formed by ENGIE North America and Axium Infrastructure to operate and improve campus energy systems at Georgetown University under a 50-year agreement.
+This partnership was established to support Georgetown as it modernizes and enhances its energy infrastructure.

 Under the agreement, ENGIE will assume responsibility for the enhancement, operation, and maintenance of the systems that heat, cool and distribute power to the university’s Washington, DC, campuses.
 ENGIE will invest and implement various capital improvement projects, which will reduce energy use and modernize critical infrastructure.
 Throughout the term, Georgetown will continue to own its energy infrastructure and retain control over capital improvement decisions.